ballerina-platform/ballerina-dev-website/learn/how-to-test-ballerina-code.md

 `after: "<function name>"`: Name of the function to be run just after the test is run.

 `dependsOn: ["<function names>", …]`: A list of function names the test function depends on, and will be run before the test.
 The list of functions provided has no order of execution.
-The current test function will depend on the list provided and that list will run in whatever order, the order in which the comma separated list appears has no prominence.
+The current test function will depend on the list provided and that list will run in whatever order, the order in which the comma-separated list appears has no prominence.
 In case there needs to be an order, the way to do that is to define a sequence of test functions with one point to another based on dependency using `dependsOn` parameter in each one's config.

 `dataProvider: “<function name>”`: Specifies the name of the function that will be used to provide the value sets to execute the test against.
 The given Ballerina function should return an array of arrays (e.g., string[][] for a test function that accepts string parameters).
 Each array of the returned array of arrays should have a length similar to the number of arguments of the function (e.g., function testSuffixC(string input, string expected) could have a dataProvider function that returns a `string[][]` like `[ [“ab”, “abc”], [“de”, “dec”] ]` ).
 The length of the array of arrays represents the number of time the same test case would run (e.g., in the above example the test function testSuffixC would run 2 times with input parameters “ab”, “abc” and “de”, “dec” respectively).